Brisbane with Kids: 15 Top Things to Do

 1. Cuddle a Koala at Lone Pine Koala Sanctuary

-Cuddling a koala is on the wish list of most critter-loving kids, and Lone Pine Koala Sanctuary offers this unforgettable experience, as well as other rewarding animal encounters.
+Has your child ever wanted to cuddle a koala?
+Lone Pine Koala Sanctuary offers this unforgettable experience, as well as other rewarding animal encounters.
 About 20 minutes from the city center, Lone Pine is the largest koala sanctuary in the world, with more than 130 of these cute marsupials clinging to the trees in natural settings.

-For an extra fee, you can score a one-on-one koala cuddle or hold a snake or a bird of prey, such as an owl or eagle–all with a special photo opportunity.
+For an extra fee, you can score a one-on-one koala cuddle or hold a snake or a bird of prey, such as an owl or eagle — all with a special photo opportunity.
+You can even book a platypus encounter.
 Kids also love hand-feeding the kangaroos, holding baby chickens and guinea pigs in the barnyard, and feeding the wild lorikeets.